cloudfoundry-attic/cf-riak-cs-release/README.md

 #### BOSH-lite<a name="bosh-lite"></a>

 1. Run the script [`bosh-lite/make_manifest`](bosh-lite/make_manifest) to generate your manifest for bosh-lite.
-This script uses a stub provided for you in `bosh-lite/stub.yml`.
-For a description of the parameters in the stub, see <a href="#manifest-stub-parameters">Manifest Stub Parameters</a> below.
+This script uses a stub provided for you, `bosh-lite/stub.yml`.
+For a description of the parameters in this stub, see <a href="#manifest-stub-parameters">Manifest Stub Parameters</a> below.

     ```
     $ ./bosh-lite/make_manifest